 Science and food, materials and bio-based products engineering, Materials, Residual Resources

-Peers (either internal or external to INRAE) are not retributed for their work.
-INRAE considers that this is part of the “expertise” criteria (see below) to participate to peer evaluation in the SSC.
-The average cost of one SSC per year is approximately 8000 euros for reimbursement, based on 3 to 4 days of meeting per SSC, with no interview (see below, conclusions) and for assessing approx. 700 scientists per year.
+Peers (either internal or external to INRAE) are not remunerated for their work.
+INRAE considers that this is part of the “expertise” criteria (see below) participating in peer evaluation within the SSC.
+The average cost of one SSC per year is approximately 8000 euros for reimbursement, based on 3 to 4 days of meetings per SSC, with no interview (see below, conclusions) and for assessing approximately 700 scientists per year.

-The SSC produce sovereign assessments, independently of INRAE hierarchy.
-SSC give advices which are collegially discussed.
-Specific referees – chosen among the members of the SSC - are appointed for each evaluated scientist but remains unknown for him/her, and this confidentiality is important since the judgment of “beauty” is thus given by a community of peers, and not by only one peer, in order to strengthen the value and the significance of the assessment.
-The output of this process is a personal and dedicated “beauty” judgment emitted through a written message every two or three years by peers of the discipline towards the evaluated INRAE scientists.
+The SSCs produce independent assessments, regardless of the INRAE hierarchy.
+They provide advice which is collectively discussed.
+Specific referees, chosen from among the members of the SSC, are appointed for each evaluated scientist but remains unknown to her or him.
+This confidentiality is important as the judgment of “beauty” is thus given by a community of peers rather then by only one peer, in order to enhance the value and the significance of the assessment.
+The outcome of this process is a personal and dedicated assessment provided through a written message every two or three years by peers of the discipline to the evaluated INRAE scientists.

 An advice-based assessment